TheArturthur/CoppermindScraper/Cosmere/Stennimar.md

 ## Relationships
   With Llarimar
 ### Llarimar
 Lightsong's high priest, Llarimar was also Lightsong's older brother, although Lightsong forgot that fact when he Returned.
-Llarimar maintains a calm persona, even when confronted with Lightsong's foolish behavior, such as calling him "Scoot."
+Llarimar maintains a calm persona, even when confronted with Lightsong's indolent behavior, such as calling him "Scoot."
 A true believer, Llarimar even educates Lightsong on his own religion and offers encouragement when Lightsong is feeling despondent.

 ### Calmseer
-In his early Returned life, Lightsong had a close relationship with [[Calmseer\|Calmseer]], with whom he was rumoured to have slept.
+In his early Returned life, Lightsong had a close relationship with [[Calmseer\|Calmseer]], with whom he had slept with.
 Lightsong regards some of the Gods of this period, including Calmseer and [[Brighthue\|Brighthue]], as very honorable; he remembers them with reverence, saying they are far better and greater than the later Gods.

 ### Blushweaver
 His most notable relationship at the time of the Pahn Kahl rebellion is with [[Blushweaver\|Blushweaver]], who is in love with him.
 Whilst their conversations are highly flirtatious, their relationship never becomes physical in nature, despite Blushweaver's attempts.
 Even though Lightsong admires and cares for Blushweaver, he opposes her desire for war with Idris.